Supply Chain Optimisation & TPDS Reform

 Use of Mobile Storage Units for reduction of storage losses as an alternate mechanism for the storage of grains.

 The use of Mobile Data Collection and Analysis Application (MDCA), which uses both an online and offline model, collates data that can be customized as per requirements.

 Use of a mobile app for data collection including georeferencing data of the entire supply chain of the TPDS in the state.

 Support in the End-to-End (EtE) computerization of TPDS with a special focus on the implementation of Point of Sale devices for beneficiary authentication.

-Mobile Storage Unit (MSU)
+Mobile Storage Unit (MSU):

-One of the emerging areas of concern by both the Government and farmers has been the limited availability of covered space for the storage of food grains across the country.
+One of the emerging areas of concern for both the Government and farmers has been the limited availability of covered space for the storage of food grains across the country.
 The situation is further aggravated by the year-on-year accumulation of surplus grains under the Central Pool and during the harvesting seasons of Rabi and Kharif.

 To compensate for the lack of adequate storage, farmers, procurement agencies, and States, therefore have to rely on Open storage or Cover and Plinth storage (CAP) techniques.
 When using Open or CAP storage, there is a much higher risk of losses due to the climatic conditions (rain, heat, and snow) as well as pest and rodent infestations which renders grains unfit for human consumption.